-- The provision and co-ordination of community services and facilities; - The protection of the environment, including the protection and conservation of native animals and plants including threatened species, populations, and ecological communities and their habitats; - Ecologically Sustainable Development; and - (viii) The provision and maintenance of affordable housing. - (b) To promote the sharing of the responsibility for environmental planning between the different levels of government in the State. - To provide increased opportunity for public involvement and participation in (c) environmental planning and assessment.
+- (i) The proper management, development and conservation of natural and artificial resources, including agricultural land, natural areas, forest, minerals, water, cities, towns, and villages for the purpose of promoting the social and economic welfare of the community and a better environment; - (ii) The promotion and co-ordination of the orderly and economic use of development of land; - (iii) The protection, provision, and co-ordination of communication and utility services; - (iv) The provision of land for public purposes; - (v) The provision and co-ordination of community services and facilities; - (vi) The protection of the environment, including the protection and conservation of native animals and plants including threatened species, populations, and ecological communities and their habitats; - (vii) Ecologically Sustainable Development; and - (viii) The provision and maintenance of affordable housing. - (b) To promote the sharing of the responsibility for environmental planning between the different levels of government in the State. - (c) To provide increased opportunity for public involvement and participation in environmental planning and assessment.